AkubueAlexander/E-Logisctics/README.md

 A production-style backend for a quick-commerce marketplace built with **Laravel 13**.
 The system supports four distinct user roles — **Customer**, **Driver**, **Store Manager**, and **Admin** — each with their own scoped API, and handles the full order lifecycle from store discovery to payment to delivery.

-This project was built to deepen my Laravel skills beyond tutorials — architecting real-world domain logic like role-based access, payment webhooks, wallet systems, and delivery state machines.
+Architected real-world domain logic like role-based access, payment webhooks, wallet systems, and delivery state machines.

 ##  What It Does